DynamoMTL/dynamo-ops/readme.md

 ### Content creation

+**Prose**

+Even though all content creation can be done through a github workflow, we recommend using Prose to create / manage / edit / delete content.

+To use Prose to edit your files, just go here and authenticate: http://prose.io/#DynamoMTL/dynamo-ops

 **Posts**

 All the posts reside in the folder called `_posts` on the root of the app.
 You will also see that the content is organized in subfolders that each bear the same same as the category in which the article resides.
 This is optional but should be respected if possible.